Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Derivation of the macroscopic model

-with the inner product \begin{linenomath*} \end{linenomath*} For the derivation of the macroscopic problem in the limit $\epsilon \to 0$, we have to exploit the convergence properties of the microscopic solutions $u_\epsilon$.
+For the derivation of the macroscopic problem in the limit $\epsilon \to 0$, we have to exploit the convergence properties of the microscopic solutions $u_\epsilon$.
 Especially this requires to choose in the variational equation \eqref{VariationalEquation} test-functions adapted to the structure of the transmission problem and whose restrictions to the channel domain is admissible for the definition of two-scale convergence.
 In fact, in general, for $u\in \mathcal{H}$ the function $u^M(\x,\fxe)$ is not well-defined in $\osem$ and $\neps$.
-Therefore, we consider the subspace $\mathcal{H}^{\infty}$ of $\mathcal{H}$ of smooth functions \begin{linenomath*} \end{linenomath*} The following density result holds.
+Therefore, we consider the subspace $\mathcal{H}^{\infty}$ of $\mathcal{H}$ of smooth functions